conversence/idealoom/doc/tech_stack.rst

 blocking on backend requests.
 The solution has been to use Promises (aka futures) for most API calls, abstracted with the Bluebird_ library.

-Second, since the Assembl data model is built collectively, we push all model changes from the backend to the frontend through a websocket using SockJS_, so that Assembl participants get live updates of data.
+Second, since the IdeaLoom data model is built collectively, we push all model changes from the backend to the frontend through a websocket using SockJS_, so that IdeaLoom participants get live updates of data.

 Templating, HTML and CSS
 ------------------------

-Assembl is unusual in that the template files are double-compiled.
+IdeaLoom is unusual in that the template files are double-compiled.
 They are first compiled by Jinja2_ and subsquently by Underscore_ templates.